This post offers some innovative natural cork brands that have gone above and beyond the norm to create non-toxic and 0-VOC products.

 1. Amorim Wise Cork Wise

-I got samples of the WISE Waterproof Amorim Cork flooring and I definitely think this is the healthiest brand out of all of the ones I have seen.
-I could pick up the offgassing slightly (it’s not zero-VOC but it’s close).
-It’s lower in offgassing than more other options and it made pretty good progress over time.
-Many sensitive folks like it.
+And I definitely think this is one of the healthiest brands out of all of the ones I have seen.
+I could pick up the offgassing slightly (it doesn’t seem zero-VOC to me but it’s close).

-The top coating is a BPA-free recycled PET (water bottles) coating Called HRT.
+The top coating is a BPA-free recycled PET (water bottles)

 - Its PVC-Free/phthalate-free